Skip to content

 Routing Protocol

-The orchestrator follows a 5-step decision protocol before delegating:
+The root runtime follows a 5-step decision protocol before choosing a teammate path:

 1. CLASSIFY -- Identify the domain of the request